The Unbeatables III

-Synopsis
+Plot

 Since the defeat of Ye Zhong in the previous series, Yan Fei has retired from the gambling scene, leaving Coral Island with his wife, Luo Qifang and his son, Yan Xing.
 However, Qifang was embroiled in a mysterious murder case at a casino, and was sentenced to life imprisonment at a prison located on a remote island.
 Fei, however, made efforts to see Qifang during all visitation dates, rain or shine.

 A decade later, Fei has become a big philanthropist on Coral Island, taking an active role in charitable endeavours, as well as building bridges and repairing roads.
 Fei also donates 90% of the casino's proceeds to the government, and also forbade Coral Island locals from losing large sums of cash at his casino.
 As a result, Fei was praised by islanders as a philanthropic gambling king.

 Fei's philanthropic endeavours, however, were done for one purpose: to effect Qifang's release from prison by impressing political figures on Coral Island.
 Meanwhile, gambling figures from abroad arrived at Coral Island to challenge Fei, and attempted to force him to hand over the gambling license he has held for years.
 One of Fei's challengers is Luo Shenfeng.
 Fei, however, resisted all challenges, knowing his operation of the gambling business is Qifang's only hope of a release from prison.

 Fei's son, Yan Xing, returned from abroad and now grown up, with a dream of following his dad's footstep as a gambling king.
 Fei, disappointed, forbade his son to do so, and also refused to pass on any of his skills to him, out of a fear that Xing would become entangled in the affairs of the gambling scene.
 Instead, Fei passed on his gambling skills to three disciples: Wu Youkang, Dong Meiyao and Ding Wei, in hopes that one of them could take over his gambling empire.